Violence-ridden Greek football in danger of 'Grexit': FIFA

 "By March 23 there will be written pledges from all responsible parties to end violence in and outside stadiums and safeguard security," Grammenos told the news conference.

+Greek football has perennially been plagued by violence and match-fixing, but a fresh crisis erupted Sunday after the owner of championship contenders PAOK stormed the pitch with a holstered gun at his belt.

-Savvidis, a tobacco industrialist with extensive holdings in Greece, has apologised, but his club faces penalties including relegation after a sports prosecutor on Wednesday requested disciplinary action over the incident.
+Greek-Russian businessman Ivan Savvidis apologised on Tuesday, but his club faces penalties including relegation after a sports prosecutor requested disciplinary action over the incident.

-Savvidis himself faces a stadium ban of three to five years in addition to a fine of at least 50,000 euros ($62,000).
+Savvidis himself, who is widely seen as an ally of Prime Minister Alexis Tsipras, faces a stadium ban of three to five years in addition to a fine of at least 50,000 euros ($62,000).

+Flanked by bodyguards, Savvidis stormed onto the field in the 90th minute after a goal that would have given PAOK victory in the top-of-the-table clash was disallowed for offside.

-Police were unable to locate Savvidis on Monday after a 24-hour warrant was issued for his arrest for the pitch invasion.
+Police were unable to locate him on Monday after a 24-hour warrant was issued for his arrest for the pitch invasion.

-Once the warrant had expired, a photo of him emerged alongside a group of PAOK players, sitting in the lobby of a luxury hotel he runs.
+Once the warrant had expired, a photo of him emerged alongside a group of PAOK players, sitting at the lobby of a luxury hotel owned by Savvidis.

-In his apology, Savvidis said his sole aim was to prevent violence from breaking out among the stadium's 30,000 fans over the goal disqualification.

 FIFA's Hubel on Wednesday said there had to be "a promise that all stakeholders lay down their arms, there is no place for violence."